 Have Your Tub Relined Instead of Replacing It

-The key to a successful bathroom remodel on a budget is making improvement without necessarily spending on anything new.
+The key to a successful bathroom remodel on a budget is improving without necessarily spending on anything new.
 Buying a new bathtub can significantly add up the costs and should only be done if there is no alternative.

-If your bathroom fixtures are made of porcelain, fiberglass or cast iron, you can refinish them yourself and save on labor.
+If your bathroom fixtures are porcelain, fibreglass or cast iron, you can refinish them yourself and save on labour.

 Do Not Go over Board with Tiles

-Tiles have a certain glow that can truly bring a bathroom to life in a unique and artistic way.
+Tiles have a certain glow that can truly bring a bathroom to life uniquely and artistically.
 However, if the bathroom design you are working on is heavily reliant on tiles, your budget will increase significantly.

 Rather than use tiles everywhere, focus their usage on high-impact areas such as the floor rather than shower walls.
 To make even more savings, you can combine the use of tiles on the floor with linoleum or vinyl which are durable.

-If you are working with a really tight budget, leave the tiles altogether.
+If you are working with a tight budget, leave the tiles altogether.
 Try alternatives such as wallpaper accent walls, mildew-resistant paint, and reclaimed wood panels.
-All these alternatives will come at the fraction of the cost.
+All these alternatives will come at a fraction of the cost.

 Do Not Mess Around with the Plumbing